 For example, most people don’t know that a high sodium meal can result in retention of a few pounds of water later on.
 This is then mistaken for true weight gain.
 Due to diet culture conditioning, this may lead to an unhelpful and unnecessary spiral of frustration, guilt and self-blame.

-5 things to focus on instead of the scale
+5 things to focus on while you ditch the scale

 I’ll keep repeating it: your weight is not a predictor of your health.
 So instead of obsessing over this, or any other number, here are some health promoting goals you can focus on instead.